 Straight batch protocol.

-Is the Xn in the nucleation zone proportional to the protein and/or precipitant concentration? i.e. the Xn does increase as a function of either precipitant and/or protein concentration – Yes – go to Step 3.1.1.2. – No – go to Step 3.1.2.
+Is the Xn in the nucleation zone proportional to the protein and/or precipitant concentration?
+I.e., does Xn increase as a function of either precipitant and/or protein concentration? – Yes – go to Step 3.1.1.2. – No – go to Step 3.1.2.

 Locate conditions that yield crystals of the required size and go to Step 3.2.